NabunyaLilian/auth-ui-kit/README.md

 ## Inspiration

-The UI designs for these auth screens are inspired by beautiful Dribbble shots focusing on simplicity and user-friendly experience in authentication flows.
-See more at [Dribbble](https://dribbble.com/shots/18891378-Login-Signup-Design-Flutter-App).
+The UI designs for these auth screens are inspired by this dribble design [Login-Sign-Up-Design](https://dribbble.com/shots/18891378-Login-Signup-Design-Flutter-App).

 ---